Eco Church

 • Installed a bike rack outside church

-• Provided a recycling unit in the Church hall.
+• Provided a recycling unit in the Church, Church Hall and Vestry

 • Set up a gardening group to help manage the church grounds

-• Planted insect and bee friendly plants, installed bug boxes and bird feeders
+• Planted insect and bee friendly plants and installed bird feeders

-• To improve the church garden for wildlife
+• Manage the church garden and improve it for wildlife

 top of page